lescx/www.les.cx/content/contact.md

 includeToc = false
 +++

-You can contact me via Matrix or email+PGP.
+You can contact me via Matrix or email+PGP/age.
 Before contacting me, read the [Netiquette](#netiquette) section down below.

 ## Netiquette

-* Encrypt your Email using PGP or if you want an answer.
+* Encrypt your Email using PGP or [age](https://age-encryption.org) if you want an answer.
 * Use Plain-text emails.
 * Be aware of my two leveled filter system: